-Most smokers and tobacco users are dependent on nicotine.
+Almost all tobacco users are dependent on nicotine.
 Research suggests that nicotine is as addictive as heroin, cocaine, or alcohol.
 That's one of the reasons it's so hard to quit.
+Nicotine is not safe.

+While it may seem counterintuitive, nicotine replacement therapies (NRTs), such as gum, patches, inhalers, nasal spray and lozenges can help tobacco users quit.
+These products provide a lower level of nicotine that can help reduce withdrawal symptoms while the person transitions to a new tobacco-free life.
 Withdrawal from nicotine can mean irritability, craving, depression, anxiety, cognitive and attention deficits, sleep disturbances, and increased appetite.

-While it may seem counterintuitive, nicotine replacement therapies such as gum, patches, inhalers, nasal spray and lozenges can help tobacco users quit.
-These products provide a lower level of nicotine than tobacco products and can help reduce withdrawal symptoms while the person transitions to his or her new smokefree life.
-The various nicotine replacement products each work differently so it's important to talk to your doctor or pharmacist to figure out which one(s) might be right for you.
+The various nicotine replacement products each work differently, so it's important to talk to your doctor or pharmacist to figure out which one(s) might be right for you.